danielsaidi/OnboardingKit/README.md

 ### TutorialViewController

 The `TutorialViewController` class can be used to show a tutorial anywhere.
-Use `showTutorial(...)` to show a tutorial, then bind the various IBActions to your view. `next`, `proceed` and `previous` navigate through the pages of a tutorial.
+Use `show(tutorial:in)` to show a tutorial, then bind the various IBActions to your view. `next`, `proceed` and `previous` navigate through the pages of a tutorial.
 While `next` does not go past the last page, `proceed` automatically closes the tutorial after the last page. `close` automatically marks a tutorial as already